hungnt1/frp/README.md

 ### Admin UI

-The Admin UI helps you check and manage frpc's configuration.
+The Admin UI helps you check and manage cxtunnelc's configuration.

 Configure an address for admin UI to enable this feature: